 Adding links and formatting to Text

 Markdown adds formatting and links to your text through a series of simple tags.
-Tagging is supported in:
+Tagging is supported in the following Collaborative items:

 Only the tags detailed below are supported in Metric Insights.
 Other tags, such as those found here, are not supported.